Letter from the President

 SCC also operates six Learning Centers in communities throughout the 15-county service area.
 They are in Falls City, Hebron, Nebraska City, Plattsmouth, York, and Wahoo.
 Non-credit and credit classes, workforce training, and other opportunities are offered at the Centers.

 Beyond SCC’s physical spaces is the Southeast Nebraska Career Academy Partnership.
-Nearly 50 school districts within SCC’s 15-county service area participate in SENCAP, where high school students can earn dual-credit (high school and college) and get a head start on their college careers.
+More than 50 school districts within SCC’s 15-county service area participate in SENCAP, where high school students can earn dual credit (high school and college) and get a head start on their college careers.

 In 2015, the College launched its first Strategic Plan, which paved the way for data-driven decision-making in all facets of the institution.
 Around that same time the College adopted its first Facilities Master Plan that will guide the College’s facility planning for the next decade.